-As of OTP 24, the pre-release version 3 encoding configs; prev3a, prev3b and prev3c will be removed.
+The pre-release version 3 encoding configs; prev3a, prev3b and prev3c was removed in OTP 24.
 Use the full version instead.

 The (encoding) config option for the full version, {version3, 3}, will still be supported, even though its no longer necessary to specify it this way.